dhritis7/DBSCAN/README.md

 # DBSCAN
-Implementation of a ML algorithm, DBSCAN, on biological data.
+Implementation of an ML algorithm, DBSCAN, on biological data.